airesdev/airesdev/README.md

 - 👋 Hi, I’m Aires
 - 👀 I’m interested in front-end and Gamedev
 - 🌱 I’m currently learning Javascript and Node.js
-- 📫 You can reach me on discord:
+- 📫 You can reach me on discord: @airesme
 - ⚡ Fun (and probably useless) fact: I am also an artist and musician B)